 29. Cathedral Ceiling

-A cathedral ceiling features two sloping sides that meet at a high central ridge, creating a dramatic and soaring interior design is often seen in grand master suites where the goal is to create a sense of awe and symmetry of the slopes provides a balanced look that is perfect for a centrally placed bed and a large hanging light emphasize the height, many homeowners add vertical shiplap or decorative trusses that follow the angle of the roof.
+A cathedral ceiling features two sloping sides that meet at a high central ridge, creating a dramatic and soaring interior space.
+This design is often seen in grand master suites where the goal is to create a sense of awe and openness.
+The symmetry of the slopes provides a balanced look that is perfect for a centrally placed bed and a large hanging light fixture.
+To emphasize the height, many homeowners add vertical shiplap or decorative trusses that follow the angle of the roof.
 A cathedral ceiling makes even a medium-sized bedroom feel like a palatial retreat, offering plenty of air and a bright, uplifting environment.

 30. Mirrored Ceiling